christian-bick/uplink-slack/README.md

 ### Prerequisites

-Get an AWS key from your favorite admin and follow AWS documentation to set up the key with AWS CLI.
+Retrieve an AWS key from your favorite admin and follow the AWS documentation to set up AWS CLI.

 ### Deploy